 - Instruct our memory to override habitual responses.
 When driving it is difficult to stop yourself putting your foot on the brake when you skid on ice or oil.

 - Using self-control to resist temptations or maintain a coherent train of thought.

 The paradox here is that when our slow, conscious, mind is engaged in dealing with a challenging cognitive computation we are more likely to give into temptation.
 So don’t have a bag of sweets with you when you are playing a skill-based game if you want to have any left for later.

 “If there are several ways of achieving the same goal, people will eventually gravitate to the least demanding course of action.
 In the economy of action, effort is a cost, and the acquisition of skill is driven by the balance of benefits and costs.
 Laziness is built deep into our nature.”
 Daniel Kahneman from Thinking, fast and slow.

-On a website mental overload can result in visitors failing to see the primary call to action or an error message that informs them about a non-responsive user interface.
+On a website cognitive load can result in visitors failing to see the primary call to action or an error message that informs them about a non-responsive user interface.
 Fortunately for website designers as people become more adept at a task the energy required diminishes.
 This means we can allocate more resource to other activities and we notice more content on a site.
-However, this is of little help to the first time visitor and is another reason why unnecessary content can kill conversion.
+However, this is of little help to the first time visitor and is another reason why unnecessary content can increase cognitive load and kill conversion.